 Brett Goldblatt, Los Angeles, CA

-Brett is a partner in the Global Corporate Department of Milbank’s Los Angeles office.
-He represents investment funds, fund sponsors, companies and investment banks in a wide variety of business matters, including restructurings, joint ventures, mergers and acquisitions, fund formation, debt and equity offerings in the public and private markets, and general corporate and contractual matters.
-Brett specializes in transactions involving partnerships and limited liability companies as well as restructurings of distressed companies in and out of bankruptcy.
-He chairs a Milbank Work-Life Balance Committee and is the head of mentoring in the Los Angeles office.
+Brett is a partner and co-head of the Corporate Department of Milbank’s Los Angeles office.
+He represents investors, sponsors, funds and companies in a wide variety of business matters, including joint ventures, mergers and acquisitions, fund formation, restructurings, and general corporate and contractual matters.
 At Milbank LA, Brett’s attempting to create an environment where associates can be passionate about both work and their outside activities through formal and informal measures.
 He completed at BA in Philosophy & Psychology at Rutgers and his JD at University of Pennsylvania.
-Brett also has been teaching corporate transactions as an Adjunct Professor at UCLA Law School since 2002.
-While he accepts the proposition that “something’s gotta give,” he refuses to let it be his son, daughter or his wife – so he delegates more and sleeps less.
+Brett was an Adjunct Professor at UCLA Law School from 2002 through 2015 and is currently a member of the board of Insight LA, an insight meditation organization.
 His wife is an ex-labor attorney who currently is a mindfulness and self-compassion teacher for adults and children.

 Elizabeth Hall, Seattle, WA